bingoohuang/rotatefile/README.md

 	TotalSizeCap int64 `json:"totalSizeCap" yaml:"totalSizeCap"`

     // UtcTime determines if the time used for formatting the timestamps in
     // backup files is the computer's local time.
-The default is to use local time.
+    // The default is to not to use local time.
     UtcTime bool `json:"utcTime" yaml:"utcTime"`

     // Compress determines if the rotated log files should be compressed
     // using gzip.
-The default is not to perform compression.
+    // The default is to perform compression.
     Compress bool `json:"compress" yaml:"compress"`

     // contains filtered or unexported fields